mfiras1920/stog/README.md

 ## 2. Data Preparation

 Before downloading artifact, consider choosing which language model to use and data version to use to reduce the download time, after that run the script.
+If you want to experiments, it is advisable to uncomment all of the lines in `scripts/download_artifacts.sh` to download all artifacts and models.
+But if you have models in mind, you can uncomment specific part of the script.
 ```bash
 ./scripts/download_artifacts.sh
 ```